Legal Translation Dubai

 Translation without MOJ certification or official authentication

-For legal contracts and corporate documents, we advise on the minimum certification level needed.
+For contracts and corporate documents, we advise on the minimum certification level needed.
 Sometimes MOJ translation is sufficient.
-For documents issued in a different country, you typically need full attestation and authentication services before translation.
+For documents issued abroad, you typically need full attestation before translation.

 What Affects the Price?

-- Complexity: An employment contract is faster than a medical licensing agreement requiring specialized terminology
+• Complexity: An employment contract is faster than a medical licensing agreement with specialized terminology

-- Document quality: Clear original documents are faster than faded copies
+• Document quality: Clear originals are faster than faded copies

-- Attestation status: We can advise on required documents and the authentication chain
+• Attestation status: We advise on the required authentication chain

 No Hidden Fees